Elliagh/TemplateBot/README.md

 # TemplateBot
-Stable version based don TelegramLongPollingBot
+Stable version based on TelegramLongPollingBot

 To launch Bot input your BotName and BotToken registered from BotFather in /resources/application.properties